CallMarcus/domain-security-analyzer/README.md

 # Human-readable output for the landing page only
 python scripts/sri_parser.py https://example.com

+# List every external include that already uses SRI
+python scripts/sri_parser.py https://example.com --list-sri

 # JSON report with a deeper crawl (depth 2, up to 50 pages)
 python scripts/sri_parser.py https://example.com --crawl --max-depth 2 --max-pages 50 --json
 ```

 The report lists the affected page, resource URL, integrity/crossorigin values,
 and short reason codes for each unsafe include.
+When `--list-sri` is supplied the
+output also enumerates each external script and stylesheet that defines an
+`integrity` attribute.

 ## Documentation